-The earnings data suggests higher earning on average than that of the rest of Scotland and the UK, though it must be understood that the cost of living on a remote, rural island is higher.
+The earnings data suggests higher earnings on average than that of the rest of Scotland and the UK, though it must be understood that the cost of living in a remote, rural island community is higher.
 There are too many people who experience fuel poverty and child poverty.

-Without the support of unpaid carers, the health and social care system would faulter.
+Without the support of unpaid carers, the health and social care system would falter.
 It is vital that we find increased opportunities to identify and support unpaid carers.